manfred-ackermann/sibling-chicken-leg/README.md

 History
 -------

 2014.08.10 - I'm quite fine with the Bootstrap and Websockets integration and
              now going on with connection to Neo4j, requesting data and getting it to the client.
-Afterwords I'll go for the visualistion (d3).
+After that I'll go for the visualistion (d3).
 I thing jade will not be of a big help because all data will be rendered by d3, but who knows.
 At least I remember jade was a cool help on more text oriented content.

 2014.08.05 - Prototype that implements websockets and a static delivered html
              page that makes use of bootstrap framework.
 When data.xml is altered the content on the webpage changes.